jmckaskill/luaffi/README.txt

 Edit msvcbuild.bat if your lua exe, lib, lua include path, or lua dll name differ from c:\Lua5.1 and lua5.1.dll.

+The build script does not build for CE as this is non-trivial and very dependent on which CE profile (or even a custom one).
+Instead to build on CE, add generate_call_h.bat as a pre-build event and then build *.c with UNDER_CE defined plus whatever defines windows.h requires.

 On posix use make.
 Available targets are:
 - nothing or all: default release build